OpenWave-GW/OpenWave-2KE/README.md

    * six 1.4.1

  *OpenWave-2KE is developed under Windows 32 bits environment, and all the packages are Windows 32bits version.*

+- **Ubuntu Linux:**
- *OpenWave-2KE is also tested under Ubuntu 10.04 (32 bits) with the same version of the packages listed above.
-And the following package and libraries are required:*
+   OpenWave-2KE is also tested under Ubuntu 10.04 (32 bits) with the same version of the packages listed above.
+And the following package and libraries are required:
    * nose-1.3.4
    * qt4-qmake
    * libqt4-dev

+- **Raspbian Linux:**
+   OpenWave-2KE is also tested on Raspberry Pi 2 with following package and libraries:
+   * python-matplotlib
+   * python-numpy
+   * python-scipy
+   * libatlas-base-dev
+   * gfortran
+   * python-pip
+   * scipy
+   * Pillow
+   * python-pyside
+   * python-serial
+   * pyserial

 - **Python IDE:**
    If you need a Python IDE tool, Eric4 4.5.19  is recommended: